bsilvade/d36-bigspring/exampleSite/content/english/_index.md

     - title : "Technology Agnostic"
       images:
       - "images/service-1.png"
-      content : "With technology we transform your business   As trusted partners, we strive to provide you with resource efficiency to achieve more business goals in a shorter period of time and effort.
+      content : "With technology we transform your business as trusted partners, we strive to provide you with resource efficiency to achieve more business goals in a shorter period of time and effort.
 This is achieved by combining technology resources and a consultancy layer."
       button:
         enable : false
         label : "Check it out"